-As a preliminary step, following a human-centered design approach, we have identified and categorized into a set of requirements that the domestic space must guarantee to be supportive and therapeutic for the care receiver and facilitate the caregivers' tasks.
-This phase has been conducted through direct observation, semi-structured interviews with caregivers, and based on a study of literature sources such as Wright et al. (2017) and Piatkowski et al. (2019).
-To reduce the field of investigation, we considered the case of highintensity home care for totally dependent people.
-Although the extreme variability of specific cases (due to each individual's particular functional and pathological state) makes it impossible (and not so valuable) to establish the prioritized spatial requirements for all exhaustively, some recurring aspects can be observed.
+As a preliminary step, following a human-centred design approach, we have identified and categorised into a set of requirements that the domestic space must guarantee to be supportive and therapeutic for the care receiver and facilitate the carers' tasks.
+This phase has been conducted through direct observation, semi-structured interviews with carers, and a study of literature sources such as Wright et al. (2017) and Piatkowski et al. (2019).
+To reduce the field of investigation, we considered the case of high-intensity home care for totally dependent people.
+Although the extreme variability of specific cases (due to each individual's particular functional and pathological state) makes it impossible (and not so valuable) to establish the prioritised spatial requirements for all exhaustively, some recurring aspects can be observed.
 In particular, some layout features such as the proximity of the assisted room to a toilet or storage area of medicines are valid for most cases.
-In addition, some features of physical accessibility of the spaces are necessary to allow the performance of all the activities of care and assisted walking within the living space.
+In addition, some features of the physical accessibility of the spaces are necessary to allow the performance of all the activities of care and assisted walking within the living space.
 Finally, some visibility features are also fundamental, such as the daylight availability that helps the correct alternation of sleeping and waking cycles, and visual access to preferential views that psychologically support the care receiver to bear the symptoms (Ulrich, 1984).

-In our approach, the selected requirements represent the quality criteria to be pursued with the home adaptation project.
-As shown in Table 1, they were divided into three macro-categories: layout proximity (spaces closeness), accessibility, and visibility criteria.
+In our approach, the selected requirements are the quality standards that the home adaptation project needs to meet.
+As shown in Table 1, they were divided into three macrocategories: layout proximity (closeness of spaces), accessibility, and visibility criteria.